 The Educational Service Provider, is responsible for providing training so that Internet users under their supervision are knowledgeable about this policy and its accompanying procedures.
-The Board expects that staff members will provide guidance and instruction to students in the appropriate use of the Education Technology.
-Such training shall include, but not be limited to, education concerning appropriate online behavior, including interacting with other individuals on social networking websites and in chat rooms, and cyberbullying awareness and response.
-All Internet users (and their parents if they are minors) are required to sign a written agreement to abide by the terms and conditions of this policy and its accompanying procedures.
+The Board expects that staff members will provide guidance and instruction to students in the appropriate use of Academy Technology Resources.
+Such training shall include, but not be limited to, education concerning appropriate online behavior, including interacting with other individuals on social media, including in chat rooms, and cyberbullying awareness and response.
+All users of Academy Technology Resources. (and their parents if they are minors) are required to sign a written agreement to abide by the terms and conditions of this policy and its accompanying procedures.

-Students will be assigned a school email account that they are required to utilize for all Academy-related electronic communications, including those to staff members and individuals and/or organizations outside the Academy with whom they are communicating for Academy-related projects and assignments.
+Students will be assigned a school email account that they are required to utilize for all Academy-related electronic communications, including those to staff members, peers, and individuals and/or organizations outside the Academy with whom they are communicating for Academy-related projects and assignments.
 Further, as directed and authorized by their teachers, they shall use their Academy-assigned email account when signing up/registering for access to various online educational services, including mobile applications/apps that will be utilized by the student for educational purposes.

-Students and staff members are responsible for good behavior on the Academy's computers/network and the Internet just as they are in classrooms, school hallways, and other school premises and school sponsored events.
+Students are responsible for good behavior when using Academy Technology Resources - i.e., behavior comparable to that expected of students when they are in classrooms, school hallways, and other school premises and school sponsored events.
 Communications on the Internet are often public in nature.
 General school rules for behavior and communication apply.
-The Board does not sanction any use of the Education Technology that is not authorized by or conducted strictly in compliance with this policy and its accompanying procedures.
+The Board does not approve any use of its Technology Resources that is not authorized by or conducted strictly in compliance with this policy and its accompanying procedures.

-Students shall not access social media for personal use from the Academy's network, but shall be permitted to access social media for educational use in accordance with their teacher's approved plan for such use.
+Students may only use Academy Technology Resources to access or use social media if it is done for educational purposes in accordance with their teacher's approved plan for such use.

 Users who disregard this policy and its accompanying procedures may have their use privileges suspended or revoked, and disciplinary action taken against them.
-Users of the Board's Education Technology are personally liable, both civilly and criminally, for uses of the Education Technology not authorized by this Board policy and its accompanying procedures.
+Users are personally responsible and liable, both civilly and criminally, for uses of Academy Technology Resources that are not authorized by this policy and its accompanying procedures.